Jurickson Profar Player Props: Rockies vs. Braves

 Jurickson Profar At The Plate

-- Profar is hitting .247 with 16 doubles, two triples, five home runs and 28 walks.
+- Profar has 16 doubles, two triples, five home runs and 28 walks while hitting .243.

-- He has homered in four games this season (6.7%), leaving the park in 1.8% of his trips to the plate.
+- In four games this season, he has hit a long ball (6.6%, and 1.8% of his trips to the dish).

-- Profar has had an RBI in 17 games this season (28.3%), including seven multi-RBI outings (11.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Profar has driven in a run in 17 games this year (27.9%), including seven games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.